BC wildlife photography workshop

-Payment instructions: Click the Deposit payment button ($1,000 + GST) below to secure your spot for 2022.
-If you book before Dec 31, 2021, you will receive a $250 early bird discount (deducted from your balance due).
+Payment instructions: Click the Deposit payment button ($1,000 + GST) below to secure your spot for September 2022 or pay balance due for either date.
 Credit cards AND e-transfer are available for payment options via the online store.

 Dave Hard at Work

-Thank you very much for considering a workshop with Matt Shannon & myself for 2021.
-I started my photography career 15 years ago and have had the privilege to explore and create images all over the BC coast.
+Thank you very much for considering a workshop with Matt Shannon & myself for 2022.
+I started my photography career 16 years ago and have had the privilege to explore and create images all over the BC coast.
 I have done countless trips up and down the BC coast including three tours of the beautiful Khutzeymateen Grizzly Bear Sanctuary north of Prince Rupert.
 I also co-organized a workshop to the Khutzeymateen Grizzly in 2019 with long time friend of 25 years, Shane McDermott.
 A highlight of my career was leading a successful workshop out of Klemtu, on the north central BC coast in search of the illusive Spirit Bear.
 Those spirit bear images are still vivid in my mind today (yes, I photographed a spirit bear)!
-I have also led over a half dozen workshops for marine life including orca whales and humpbacks.
+I have also led over a dozen single day workshops for long exposure photography, orca whales and humpbacks, & more.

-Over the last several months, Matt & I have researched several locations on the southern BC mainland coast that would provide a once in a lifetime opportunity where our clients can grow both personally and photographically and found Echo Bay to be the best location.
+Over the last 2 years, Matt & I have researched several locations on the southern BC mainland coast that would provide a once in a lifetime opportunity where our clients can grow both personally and photographically and found Echo Bay to be the best location.

 I am very confident we have found the best location and the best guides at Coastal Rainforest Safaris & Sea Wolf Adventures based out of Echo Bay Marina & Lodge north of the Broughton Achipelago!
 I visited the Broughtons several times in the last 10 years and it is an outstanding area of BC.
 You will not be disappointed!